Boston is one of the most-visited cities in America, and people from around the world flock here during the summer months.

 Walk the Freedom Trail

-Covering 16 historical sites and stretching 2.5 miles, this red-bricked trail will teach you all you need to know about the history of Boston.
-All sites along the way are free, and you can even download an audio podcast to accompany your walk.
-Or you can go on an organized tour led by one of Boston’s many historic characters.
+Covering 16 historical sites and stretching 2.5 miles, this red-bricked trail will teach you all you need to know about Boston’s history.
+All sites along the way are free, and you can even download an audio podcast to accompany your walk or you can go on an organized tour led by one of Boston’s many historic characters.

 Eat in Faneuil Hall